By Michael Lanza

 The top-loading Exos and Eja carry 30 pounds or more comfortably thanks to an alloy perimeter frame and a pronounced bell shape that transfer much of the pack weight onto your hips, where you want it, and they have the capacity for weeklong trips and ultralight thru-hiking.
 Their trampoline-style back panel permits cooling air circulation.
 At just over 2.5 pounds, they have smart features like good compression, a removable lid, voluminous exterior pockets, and a handy trekking poles attachment on the left shoulder strap.

-Read my review of the 2018 versions of the Osprey Exos 58 and Eja 58.
+Read my review of the Osprey Exos 58 and Eja 58.

 Also worthy of a close look are Osprey’s “super ultralight” packs, the men’s Levity 60 and the women’s Lumina 60 ($270, 1.9 lbs.), which Osprey says carry up to 25 pounds.
 There are smaller sizes, the Levity 45 and Lumina 45 ($250, 1.8 lbs.).
 Osprey says these packs are definitely for committed ultralighters, primarily thru-hikers who are carrying extremely minimalist kits—in other words, for lighter loads than the Exos/Eja.